Keratokambos is a tiny resort or maybe better fishing village and the tranquility is its chief asset in southern of Heraklion, Crete.

 In case you would like to book a taxi transfer, then you could book it online easily and safely from the airport or port to any location via our website.

 What to see & do

-Explore the quiet and clearly rural villages in the mountains.
-See the Viannos statue memorial - it is one of a kind, impressive, moving and striking - great view also.
+- Explore the quiet and clearly rural villages in the mountains.
+See the Viannos statue memorial - it is one of a kind, impressive, moving, and striking - a great view also.

-Slightly further - visit the Omalos Plateau (of eastern Crete - not to be confused with the one of the same name in western Crete).
-Ask for directions, while you have a plate of their small cheese pies "sfakian pies", at one of the cafes in Kato Simi.
+- Slightly further - visit the Omalos Plateau (of eastern Crete - not to be confused with one of the same names in western Crete).
+Ask for directions, while you have a plate of their small cheese pies "Sfakian pies", at one of the cafes in Kato Simi.

 Where to eat & drink

-The tavernas on the seafront.
-Taverna Nikitas about 200 metres to the left (east) as you walk out of Komis, did well, and gave us a bill that pleased at the same time.
-Excellent fresh fish, friendly service (maybe that was us??!!), lovely table under a tree at water's edge.
+- The tavernas on the seafront.
+Taverna Nikitas about 200 meters to the left (east) as you walk out of Komis, did well and gave us a bill that pleased us at the same time.
+Excellent fresh fish, friendly service (maybe that was us??!!), the lovely table under a tree at the water's edge.

-It's quiet, but there is a hint of a village so after a day or too, you become one of the locals (well...almost!).
+It's quiet, but there is a hint of a village so after a day or two, you become one of the locals (well...almost!).

 The reviews for the Keratokampos